SaveTheAles/cyber.py/docs/index.rst

     :align: center

-Welcome to the official documentation for the Terra Python SDK, a simple library toolkit for building software that interacts with the Terra blockchain.
+Welcome to the official documentation for the Bostrom Python SDK, a simple library toolkit for building software that interacts with the Bostrom blockchain.

-Unfamiliar with Terra? → `Check out Terra Docs <https://docs.terra.money>`_
+Unfamiliar with Bostrom? → `Check out Bostrom Docs <https://docs.bostrom.money>`_

 .. toctree::
     :maxdepth: 1